OpenComputingLab/educational-jupyter-notebook-qa-automation/src/linters.md

 ![](images/markdownlint-fail.png)

-Using this in association with the VS Code view, we can refer to some of the hughlighted problematic lines and see that the errors were also raised in the editor view:
+Using this in association with the VS Code view, we can refer to some of the highlighted problematic lines and see that the errors were also raised in the editor view:

 ![](images/pre-commit-framework_md-error.png)